 While We Wait

-The first whisky distilled on the island will be released in time for Christmas next year.
-Whilst you can certainly save the date (and indeed pre-order a bottle or two), there’s still some time to go.
+The first whisky distilled on the island will be released late 2020.
+Whilst you can certainly hold off until then (and indeed pre-order a bottle or two), that's still quite a while to go.
 Thankfully, Raasay has crafted an exceptional single malt whisky to give us the perfect idea of what we might expect from them in the years to come.
 Now in its third release, While We Wait brings together two distinct expressions from one distillery - one peated, one unpeated.
 The whisky is then finished in French oak Tuscan wine casks from three vineyards that produce Cabernet Sauvignon and Cabernet Franc.
 It’s an elegant whisky which invokes rich fruity flavors and delicately balanced smoke.
 See below for the full tasting notes.

 While We Wait 2018 Edition Tasting Notes